 Living now in the Plymouth, I feel more distanced from that history and I sometimes miss Concord and its environs.
 Imagine my satisfaction when I learned that the unassuming, very 20th century neighborhood of Plymouth in which I reside has a connection to the Concord Transcendentalists.

 Benjamin Marston Watson was born in Plymouth in 1820.
 He attended Harvard College and there befriended Henry David Thoreau.
 Although the two did not initially become fast friends, they would eventually reconnect after their college days and would be quite close for many years.

-Immediately after college, in 1840, Watson became part of the Brook Farm Experiment, a short-lived effort on the part of several Transcendentalists to establish a Utopian community in Roxbury, Massachusetts.
+Immediately after college, in 1840, Watson became part of the Brook Farm Experiment, a short-lived effort on the part of several Transcendentalists to establish a Utopian community in West Roxbury, Massachusetts.
 There he met Nathaniel Hawthorne and Margaret Fuller, among other great thinkers and writers.
-These experiments have a tendency to fall apart, however, and the members of the Brook Farm community, one by one, eventually drifted off and went their separate ways.
+Such experiments have a tendency to fall apart, however, and the members of the Brook Farm community, one by one, eventually drifted off and went their separate ways.
 Watson returned to his hometown of Plymouth in 1845.